rustyeddy/rustyeddy.com/content/resume/clients/ims-company.md

 company: The IMS Company
 consulting: true
 ---

-__The IMS Company__: Lead a project to replicate entertainment media (music, video and games) from a single media source to hundreds of in­flight entertainment units with minimal redundancy.
+Lead a project to replicate entertainment media (music, video and games) from a single media source to hundreds of in­flight entertainment units with minimal redundancy.
 Contributed to the design and development of an inflight entertainment server.
 Python, C/C++ and Java.